Nexosis/nexosis.github.io/_tutorials/forecastHouseValue.md

 The `buildDataSets` method will transform 50 rows of State data into 50 `DataSetData` objects and submit each one individually to the Nexosis API.

 ### Step 2 - Populate `DataSetData`  Object
-* Extract the header info and dates calling `ExtractHeadersAndDates` which returns a `DataSetData` object that contains a series of all the dates for that region (Since the dates are in the Header).
+* Extract the header info and dates by calling `ExtractHeadersAndDates`, which returns a `DataSetData` object that contains a series of all the dates for that region (since the dates are in the Header).
 * Iterate over each State's House Value data (row) and assign each value to the appropriate Date using `getRegionalData()` method.

 ### Step 3 - Submit DataSet to the Nexosis API

-Finally the last bit of code submits the `DataSetData` object to the Nexosis API by calling `client.getDataSets.create(name, dataset)`
+Finally, the last bit of code submits the `DataSetData` object to the Nexosis API by calling `client.getDataSets.create(name, dataset)`

 Here are steps 2 and 3 in Scala: